New this month

 God has loved us, through the good and the bad times and we must shine our love onto others.
 Another thing that comes to mind is a lyric from Bob Dylan “But if you do right to me baby, I'll do right to you too.
 Ya got to do unto others like you’d have them do unto you” This means you treat people how you want to be treated.
 If you’re kind to them, you’ll receive kindness back.
 I believe we all can do this, God is the teacher and he has taught us how to be good people.
 Spread the love God has spread to us.

 Ever wondered where places in the bible are... check out this map.

 Love Feast cake - review our service

-We hope that you enjoy this year’s wrap-up video, which gives just a taste of all that happened across the world.
-Thank you to everyone who got involved!
+We hope that you enjoy last year’s wrap-up video, which gives just a taste of all that happened across the world.

 The service includes contributions from Pope Francis, Archbishop Justin, Archbishop Sentamu, Archbishop Angaelos, Pastor Agu, Methodist Youth President, Thelma Commey, Heidi Crowter, an advocate for people with Downs Syndrome, prayers from children, Bible readings from young people and a special multilingual version of the Lord's Prayer.

 Worship was led by Matt Redman including a special music collaboration created especially for Thy Kingdom Come.
 Check out this version of Amazing Grace.

 The Irish Blessing

 Rev Eric Renouf was the Minister at Stratton in the 1970's.
 Take a look at his journey to VE Day captured on video and text for children at the school where his Grandson (Stephen Blake teaches).
 Click on Eric's photo.